satya954/DevOps-Tools-QA/AWS.md

 36. You create EC2 and S3 how can attach ec2 to s3 what policies is used.
 37. What is Trusted role in IAM.
 38. What is the difference between IAM Users and IAM Roles?
-39.
-40.
-41.

-## ⭐️ Intermediate Level
-31. How do you secure data at rest and in transit in AWS?
+39. How do you secure data at rest and in transit in AWS?
-32. Explain the difference between AWS S3 Standard and S3 Glacier.
+40. Explain the difference between AWS S3 Standard and S3 Glacier.
-33. How does AWS S3 versioning work?
+41. How does AWS S3 versioning work?
 34. What is AWS Elasticache?
 35. Explain the concept of a bastion host.
 36. How do you implement high availability in AWS?